amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 The `images` directory represents the images for each stop of the robot.  `internal_images` contains extra images that are used for camera calibration only.
 The directory structure of `camera0`, `camera1`, etc. within `internal_images` should be used, if `internal_images` is present.

 ## Required files:
 1. `calibration_object.txt` : This file gives the specification of the calibration pattern.
-The units can be changed, and the particular strings used 'chess_mm_height', 'chess_mm_width' are not used by the program.
-However, the ORDER of the parameters matters.
-So make sure the use of units is consistent, and do not switch the height and width ordering within the file.
+The units can be changed, however at this time the particular strings used are 'chess_mm_height', 'chess_mm_width' by the program.
+Make sure that if you are not using millimeters, that you are aware of which units you are using!

 	Example from dataset 1:

 ```